calnix/stakingPro/README.md

 ### 4. Pool Cooldown Period ✅

-Changing this will only affect new pools that are deactivated after the cooldown period has been adjusted.
+Changing this will only affect active pools that are not in cooldown mode.
+When cooldown fn is activated, fn checks against the global variable.

 ### 5. Ad-hoc distribution of tokens ✅